 In this tutorial, we will show you how to install Gitlab on your CentOS 8.
 For those of you who didn’t know, Gitlab is a graphical implementation of git, it is open-source repository management and version control system.
 GitLab is developed on Ruby on Rails.
 Using GitLab you can host your source code on your own server.
 This ensures the security of the code and gives you total freedom on the number of users as well as the number of repositories and files.
 GitLab provides you with a platform to collaborate on projects and to keep track of changes in code.
 GitLab has widely used for software development and version control-related tasks.
 In many ways, it is similar to GitHub, except you can install it on your own server.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
 I will show you through the step-by-step installation of Gitlab on a CentOS 8.

 Step 1.
 First, let’s start by ensuring your system is up-to-date.

 Step 2.
 Installing dependencies.

 Before we going to install Gitlab, we have to install some prerequisites like ssh and mail services:

 sudo dnf install curl policycoreutils-python openssh-server

-Next, install Postfix service to send notification emails, and enable it to start at system boot, then check if it is up and running using following commands:
+Next, install Postfix service to send notification emails, and enable it to start at system boot, then check if it is up and running using the following commands:

 sudo dnf install postfix